krisztianodor/api/content/references/webhooks.md

 }
 ```

 That’s it!
-The data will now be sent to your webhook.
+The data will now be sent to your webhook in the body of a post request.
+The data is a single json object representing an unexpanded entity, click anything in the category list below for examples.

 You can ensure security by checking the `X-Secret` header in our request against your chosen secret.